Rafael Rojas (actor): Career

-In 2004 he participated in the biographic film of telenovela producer Juan Osorio.
-A year later he also recorded an album of pre-Hispanic music and started filming a new telenovela titled Flor de campo.
+In 2004, he participated in the biographic film of telenovela producer Juan Osorio.
+A year later, he also recorded an album of pre-Hispanic music and started filming a new telenovela titled Flor de campo.
+After the early 2000s, Rojas retreated from the public eye and despite returning to acting in 2017, maintains a low social media profile.
+In 2017, he returned to act in the 2017 telenovela El final del Camino and movie Despertar (2017), along with actress Alejandra Toussaint, which was a co-production between Costa Rica and Mexico.